Psychopharmacology: Classical serotonergic psychedelics

-Dissociative Hallucinogens
+Dissociative hallucinogens

 Another class of hallucinogens, known as dissociatives, includes drugs such as ketamine, phencyclidine (PCP), and Salvia divinorum.
-Drugs such as these are thought to interact predominantly with glutamate recpetors within the brain.
+Drugs such as these are thought to interact predominantly with glutamate receptors within the brain.
 Specifically, ketamine is thought to block NMDA receptors that are responsible for signalling in the glutamate pathways.
 Ketamine's more tranquilizing effects can be seen in the central nervous system through interactions with parts of the thalamus by inhibition of certain functions.
 Ketamine has become a major drug of research for the treatment of depression.
 These antidepressant effects are thought to be related to the drug's action on the glutamate receptor system and the relative spike in glutamate levels, as well as its interaction with mTOR, which is an enzymatic protein involved in catabolic processes in the human body.
 Phencyclidine's biochemical properties are still mostly unknown; however, its use has been associated with dissociation, hallucinations, and in some cases seizures and death.
 Salvia divinorum, a plant native to Mexico, has strong dissociative and hallucinogenic properties when the dry leaves are smoked or chewed.
 The qualitative value of these effects, whether negative or positive, has been observed to vary between individuals with many other factors to consider.

 Hypnotics

 Hypnotics are often used to treat the symptoms of insomnia or other sleep disorders.
 Benzodiazepines are still among the most widely prescribed sedative-hypnotics in the United States today.
 Certain non-benzodiazepine drugs are used as hypnotics as well.
 Although they lack the chemical structure of the benzodiazepines, their sedative effect is similarly through action on the GABAA receptor.
 They also have a reputation of being less addictive than benzodiazepines.
-Melatonin, a naturally-occurring hormone, is often used over the counter (OTC) to treat insomnia and jet lag.
+Melatonin, a naturally occurring hormone, is often used over the counter (OTC) to treat insomnia and jet lag.
 This hormone appears to be excreted by the pineal gland early during the sleep cycle and may contribute to human circadian rhythms.
 Because OTC melatonin supplements are not subject to careful and consistent manufacturing, more specific melatonin agonists are sometimes preferred.
 They are used for their action on melatonin receptors in the suprachiasmatic nucleus, responsible for sleep-wake cycles.
 Many barbiturates have or had an FDA-approved indication for use as sedative-hypnotics, but have become less widely used because of their limited safety margin in overdose, their potential for dependence, and the degree of central nervous system depression they induce.
 The amino-acid L-tryptophan is also available OTC, and seems to be free of dependence or abuse liability.
 However, it is not as powerful as the traditional hypnotics.
 Because of the possible role of serotonin in sleep patterns, a new generation of 5-HT2 antagonists are in current development as hypnotics.